 Van Damme’s Lagoon is an important community feature that sits at the edge of the new AMETI road.

-Improvements to the lagoon and reserve aim to improve the stormwater quality and environment while providing an enhanced space for the community to enjoy.
-A new road and parking bays will be constructed to enable vehicles to access the lagoon.
+Improvements underway to the lagoon and reserve will improve the stormwater quality and environment while providing an enhanced space for the community to enjoy.
+A new road and parking bays are being constructed to enable vehicles to access the lagoon.
 Currently, only pedestrians can access the reserve from Mt Wellington Highway.

 - New carpark with entrance from AMETI link road.